Are drinking alcohol and erectile dysfunction (ED) connected?

 Peyronie’s disease (PD) is scar tissue in part of the penis that causes it to bend unnaturally.
 This makes intercourse difficult or even impossible.
 Peyronie’s may also cause painful erections or even the inability to get or maintain erections.
 Of course, any of these problems is erectile dysfunction.

 Think of a long, uninflected balloon.
-We attach a piece of tape at some point along its length.
-If we inflate it, it will bend where the tape is.
+Then we attach a piece of tape at some point along its length.
+When we inflate it, it will bend where the tape is.
 And if we apply a bigger piece of tape, the balloon will bend even more.

 Injury to the penis may cause the scar tissue to develop.
 Sex, sports, or an accident might cause the injury.
 However, most patients don’t remember any painful injury.
 There are risk factors that increase the chances that an injury may cause scar tissue.
 They are genetics, connective tissue disorders, and age.
 The risk of Peyronie’s increases with age.